Charbel-11/Why-the-Metric-Backbone-Preserves-Community-Structure/README.md

 ## Application to Graph Construction Using q-NN

 To reproduce Figures 2, 3 and the numbers of Table 1, you can call ```reproduce_results()``` in SSL.py and TSC.py.
+Note that you need to download the HAR dataset first.

 ## Computing the Metric Backbone